Sinus Congestion: Causes, Symptoms & Support Strategies

 Eliminate Food Sensitivities

 If you have chronic sinus congestion, I recommend that you identify and eliminate all food sensitivities.
-To identify your food sensitivities, you can try a pulse test I talk about in this article or an elimination diet.
+To identify your food sensitivities, you can try a pulse test I talked about in this article or an elimination diet.

 To do an elimination diet, remove all common food sensitivities, including wheat, gluten, soy, fish, shellfish, eggs, dairy, peanuts, and tree nuts, as well as any other foods that you may think can be triggering.
 Eliminate these foods for two to four weeks, then introduce them slowly one by one.

 Keep a food diary to record your meals and any symptoms.
 Leave two to three days between each introduction and watch your body for reactions.
 If you notice any negative reactions, immediately remove this food.
 You may reintroduce one food two or three times to check for false negative or false positive reactions.
-The foods that you are continuously reacting to with any symptoms, you are sensitive to and need to remove them from your diet (7)
+The foods that you are continuously reacting to with any symptoms, you are sensitive to and need to remove from your diet (7)

 elimination diet, 5 Steps to Following An Elimination Diet